Sam Huff Player Props: Rangers vs. Padres

-The Texas Rangers and Sam Huff, who went 0-for-1 last time in action, battle Yu Darvish and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.
+The Texas Rangers and Sam Huff, who went 0-for-3 last time in action, take on Blake Snell and the San Diego Padres at PETCO Park, Sunday at 4:10 PM ET.

 Sam Huff Game Info & Props vs. the Padres